• Home

 • A Leaner Option: Roasting an already fatty piece of meat, rather than pan frying, eliminates some of the fat calories.
 You’ll also like the crispy outer texture of the sausage that oven roasting creates.

-• There’s Beer Involved: Onions are pan fried until golden and then simmered in beer.
+• There’s Beer Involved: Onions are pan fried until sweet and golden and then simmered in beer.
 Making this somewhat of a beer-brat experience, in an onion-y way.

 • Casserole Style: The dish is then assembled in a casserole by layering the onion mix, oven baked brats and topped with sauerkraut.